 Opamp: Current is proportional to the load it drives

 It is not uncommon for a circuit to have a single voltage regulator supplying the example chips above and more.
 As the complexity of a circuit increases, so does the complexity of the load presented on the power supply.

-This example PCB shows a voltage regulator which supplies power to the the three chips mentioned above.
+This example PCB shows a voltage regulator that supplies power to the three chips mentioned above.
 Power traces are shown in green stemming from the voltage regulator.
 (All other traces are not shown for clarity).